There was a time when open-source was a fringe development approach and open-source startups were considered rebels against close-sourced giants.

 “Since the idea behind Ghost was to build the best software for publishers and journalists, it made a lot of sense to structure as a non-profit SaaS company, making open-source software.

-Among today’s launches is an open-source alternative to Retool, and along with it, we rounded up 7 of the biggest open-source launches from the last year.
+Among last week's launches was an open-source alternative to Retool, and along with it, we rounded up 7 of the biggest open-source launches from the last year.